MUSC Bulletin | College of Medicine

 Academic probation is established to identify those students who have had more significant academic problems.
 A student will be placed on academic probation for one or more of the following reasons: 1) if a student demonstrates failing performance in one or more themes, 2) if the student receives a failing grade for a clerkship, selective, or elective or 3) if the student does not successfully pass Step 1 or Step 2 of the USMLE on the second attempt without demonstrable improvement during the probationary period, the student may be eligible for dismissal.
 The student will be informed of the probationary status in writing.
 In the pre-clinical years, probationary status is removed after a student has successfully passed all academic requirements in a semester without the need for remediation.
 In the clinical years. probationary status is removed once the failed clerkship is successfully repeated or the USMLE Step examination is successfully passed.
 Upon graduation with the M.D. degree, only information that is required to be disclosed with be shared with third parties.

-Each student on academic probation is also required to meet with the Associate Dean for Students or designee to develop an Academic Monitoring Contract.
+Each student on academic probation is also required to meet with the Associate or Assistant Dean for Student Affairs to develop an Academic Monitoring Contract.
 Adherence to the contract is mandatory for continuation in medical school.
 Failure to do so may result in dismissal from medical school.
 Students are required to play an active role in the development of the Academic Monitoring Contract.